kul2112311/ADAproject/README.md

 - **Vertex Cover Reduction**: The paper shows that the tracking problem is NP-hard by reducing it to the Vertex Cover problem, especially for graphs with degree δ ≥ 6.
 - **Degree Constraint Analysis**: It proves that tracking remains NP-hard even when the maximum degree δ ≤ 6, though simpler cases might be tractable for δ ≤ 5.

-## Implementation Challenges

-Implementing the proposed algorithms presents several challenges:
-- **Complex Graph Structures**: Managing large and complex chordal and tournament graphs can be computationally demanding.
-- **Edge-Based Tracking**: Efficient computation of the minimum feedback edge set in large graphs adds complexity.
-- **Handling Bounded-Degree Graphs**: For graphs with degree δ ≥ 6, the NP-hard nature of the problem requires approximation techniques to manage larger instances.

 ## References Further